FiddlyDigital/fiddlydigital.github.io/_posts/2017-05-29-my-tech-tree.markdown

 I can put my confidence in these technologies and I have more than enough familiarity in them to know where to apply each tool in the correct situation.

 I regularly review tech blogs, news and subreddits to learn about / discuss new tools, so it's not often that I fall into ['Everything looks like a nail' syndrome][LawOftheInstrument]!
-The Model I have above helps me zero-in on what new technologies are be suitable to integrated into my skillset and help me solve the types of problems that I'm tasked with solving.
+The Model I have above helps me zero-in on what new technologies are (and are not!) suitable to integrate into my skillset and what can help me solve the types of problems that I'm tasked with solving.

 ### Summary